Italian Seasoning Recipe

 What is in Italian seasoning?

 Italian seasoning is a blend of dried Italian herbs.
-In our recipe, we use:
+In my recipe, I use:

 - Basil